Parli/CanvasTest/README.md

 * If a client disconnects, all of the lines drawn by that client should be removed.

-* If a client presses the `s` key, all lines that they have drawn up until that point should be saved, and not be removed when they disconnect.
+* If a client presses the `s` key, all lines that that client has drawn up until that point should be saved, and not be removed when they disconnect.
 Any lines drawn by them *after* they saved should still be removed when they disconnect.

 * The server state does not need to persist if the server is restarted.